 “Your Ow— WHAT?”

 “See you Monday morning at 8, Glennis.
 Bring donuts.
 I like Boston Crèmes.”

 Eagle Online staff later recalled seeing their ace reporter sitting still before her blank computer screen at 5:17 PM.
-They all agreed they’d never known that to happen in the entire history of ever.
+They all agreed they’d never known either of those things to happen in the entire history of ever.

 © D. Dean Boone, November 2018